LoRA – low rank adaptation of large language models

 5

 We create a function to create the label field in the dataset.
-The downloaded dataset has the labels field but the transformers library needs the field to be called label and not labels.
+The downloaded dataset has the field labels, but the transformers library requires that the field be called label and not labels.

 def set_labels(example):